-- 6.3 Exceptions as per section IV of the Canadian Free Trade Agreement (CFTA) are permissible, and should be clearly documented with the appropriate approval authority. - 6.4 BPS Interim Measures (2019) are in place and are applicable to procurements for goods, services, and consulting (excluding construction) valued at \$100k or higher.
-The interim measure indicate that a Procurement Rationale Report shall be prepared and submitted to the relevant funding Ministry when it is not possible or appropriate to: - Use a VOR arrangement that is available to the organization; and/or - Restrict contract duration to two years.
+- 6.3 Exceptions as per section IV of the Canadian Free Trade Agreement (CFTA) are permissible, and should be clearly documented with the appropriate approval authority.
+Ref: Limited Tender and Non Application Form Single April 2025 US restriction - 6.4 BPS Directive April 2024 are in place and are applicable to procurements for goods, services, and consulting (excluding construction) valued at \$121,200 or higher.
+The interim measure indicate that a Procurement Rationale Report shall be prepared and submitted to the relevant funding Ministry when it is not possible or appropriate to:

+- Use a VOR arrangement that is available to the organization; and/or - Restrict contract duration to two years.